jobizil/deploy-node-api/README.md

 ### Creating a Simple Node Application

-Now let's create a very simple node app (API) that preforms a get request and displays a list of users and then push to Github.
+Now let's create a very simple node app (API) that performs a get request and displays a list of users and then push it to Github.
 Also, Heroku has made app deployment extremely simple and less complicated.

 > Note✏️: